enricomors/radix-bootleg/server/README.md

-This is based on the (https://github.com/texzhichen/typescript-express-boilerplate)[webpack-typescript-boilerplate]
+This simple server is based on (typescript-express-boilerplate)[https://github.com/texzhichen/typescript-express-boilerplate]

 ## Introduction